-As cities like Delhi, Beijing and Manila face toxic levels of air pollution, people are rushing to find effective pollution masks, particularly for children.
+As cities like Delhi, Beijing and Manila face toxic levels of air pollution, people are rushing to find effective pollution masks, particularly kid’s masks.

 But there’s a problem.
 Children’s faces are different from adults’.
 Add to that, children are constantly growing, meaning that the mask that fit last year might not fit this year.